jtwaleson/cowboy-bike-remote-ble/README.md

 There are two samples, one for ESP32 ( sketch_esp32_cowboy.ino ) which I used to get started.
 There is also one for the NRF Connect SDK (main.c) which I am using.
 In the key fob I started using an NRF52805 module (the smallest and cheapest) which works well.
 It fits better than the BT832A which I used previously.

-Youl will need the mac address and the 6 digit passkey for your bike.
+You will need the mac address and the 6 digit passkey for your bike.
 This will be hardcoded in the firmware.
 Using 3 buttons a passkey entry will be tough.

+For flashing the SoC you need an NRF52-dk.
+You can reportedly also use an esp32 to flash, but I've not used it.

+## Costs

+* Lots of time...
+* Key enclosure: 6 EUR
+* PCB: 0.5 EUR
+* BC805M SoC: 4 EUR
+* SMD parts: 0.5 EUR
+* Sticker: 1 EUR (if you order 50 pieces)

+Total: 12 EUR.

+So one key is about Naturally there are also S&H costs.
+In low volumes this is about 2 times the component costs.

 ## Schematic

 NOTE: The PCB design is untested, I'm waiting for the shipments.

+I designed this using easyeda.com and ordered the PCB and components through their site.

 In the pcb-design folder you'll find the Gerber files for the enclosure.